XalonXr/AAVisitingSchool/README.md

 # AAVisitingSchool
-This repository holds the teaching material curated by the Xalon heads of programme of the summer visiting school @ the Architectural Association.
+This repository holds the teaching material curated by heads of programme of the Xalon unit at the Architectural Assocation summer visiting school